codelyfe/web-accessibility-opensource/README.md

 1. Upload files to device or server.

-2. Click on index.html to run preview.
+2. Click on index.html or index-with-bootstrap.html to run preview.

-or

-2. Click on index-with-bootstrap.html

 3. Change out the code between